 The Company plans to continue to incur substantial costs to fund its equipment and facilities expansion plans and its packaging technology development.
-The Company believes that following the application of the net proceeds from the sale of the Common Stock and the Convertible Notes in the Initial Public Offering, its existing cash balances, cash flow from operations, available equipment lease financing, bank borrowings and financing obtained through AUSA, will be sufficient to meet its projected capital expenditures, working capital and other cash requirements for at least the next twelve months.
+The Company believes that its existing cash balances, cash flow from operations, available equipment lease financing and bank borrowings, will be sufficient to meet its projected capital expenditures, working capital and other cash requirements for at least the next twelve months.
 There can be no assurance, however, that lower than expected revenues, increased expenses, increased costs associated with the purchase or maintenance of capital equipment, decisions to increase planned capacity or other events will not cause the Company to seek more capital, or capital sooner than currently expected.
 The timing and amount of the Company's actual capital requirements cannot be precisely determined and will depend on a number of factors, including demand for the Company's services, availability of capital equipment, fluctuations in foreign currency exchange rates, changes in semiconductor industry conditions and competitive factors.
 There can be no assurance that additional financing will be available when needed or, if available, will be available on satisfactory terms.
 Failure to obtain any such financing could have a material adverse effect on the Company.
 In addition, if the Company obtains such financing by selling equity securities of the Company, the Company's stockholders may experience significant dilution.
-See "-- Risks Associated with Leverage" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."